Technical debt

 # Here be Workflows!

-✨ Think about it as Lego, but instead of bricks we use Jobs which are made from templates called Actions.
+✨ Think about it as Lego, but instead of bricks, we use Jobs which are made from templates called Actions.

-A workflow-based approach has interesting advantages:
+A workflow-based approach has several advantages:

-• Actions are re-usable.
+- Actions are reusable.

-• Easy re-arrange jobs and its dependencies.
+- Easy to rearrange jobs and their dependencies.

-• Room for endless additions.
+- Room for endless additions.

 Challenges:

-• Async (parallel) execution in PHP.
+- Async (parallel) execution in PHP.

-• Run-if conditions.
+- Run-if conditions.

 # Chevere Workflow

-The Workflow package provides managing for complex workflow declarations.
+The Workflow package provides management for complex workflow declarations.
 This post is a glorified ad for my package, pretends to be shocked! as I believe using the workflow pattern can solve a ton of problems.

 # Superb syntax